AadilDiwan107/shop/README.md

-# shop
-shopping website is deployed
+hello this is our shopping store host website